Last updated on July 25th, 2022

 In short, it is not a good idea to remove a chimney yourself.
 Firstly, you risk structural damage to your home which may mean unstable walls or holes which cause leaks and rot.
 Chimneys are heavy and cumbersome plus you would need to access the roof, all of which may lead to serious injury to yourself and your family.

 We would strongly recommend hiring a professional for this job.
-To find a local, reputable, tradesperson in your area and get a personalised cost to remove your chimney use our free search feature.
+To find a local, reputable, tradesperson in your area and get a personalised cost to remove your chimney use our free search tool.

 Key takeaways for chimney removal costs